LulinZhang/SpS-NeRF/README.md

 *Please replace the value of `DataDir` and `OutputDir` in the second and third lines in the above script to your own value.*

-### Generate dense depth
+### 1.2.
+Generate dense depth
 You can skip this step and directly download the [Dense depth of DFC2019 dataset AOI 214](https://drive.google.com/file/d/1L7PmSCaNvQGtk6mNyfufp3z8hbzSNiQM/view?usp=sharing) and put it in your `TxtDenseDir`.

 #### Option 1: Use software MicMac
-In our experiments, this step is done with the free, open-source photogrammetry software `MicMac`, you need to install MicMac following [this websit](https://github.com/micmacIGN/micmac).
+In our experiments, this step is done with the free, open-source photogrammetry software `MicMac`.
+You need to install MicMac following [this websit](https://github.com/micmacIGN/micmac).
 ```
 aoi_id=JAX_214
 RootDir=/home/LZhang/Documents/CNESPostDoc/SatNeRFProj/input_prepare_data/JAX_214_2_imgs/